wasan14/simform_test/README.md

 url - localhost:3000/members/top_average_scorers

 4. As per security is concerned we are using authenticity token and strong parameters for preventing sql injections and csfr attacks.

+And for Database schema defination plz check schema.rb file